-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 21, 2023, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 10, 2024, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - 2.
 The financial statements referred to above have been fairly presented in accordance with U.S. GAAP, and include all properly classified funds, required supplementary information, and notes to the basic financial statements. - 3.
 We have reviewed and approved the various adjusting journal entries that were proposed by you for recording in our books and records and reflected in the financial statements. - 4.
-With respect to any assistance you provided in drafting the financial statements and related notes we have performed the following: - a.
+With respect to the nonattest services provided, which include any assistance you provided in drafting the financial statements and related notes, and proposing standard, adjusting, correcting or GASB 34 conversion journal entries, we have performed the following: - a.
 Made all management decisions and performed all management functions; - b.
 Assigned a competent individual to oversee the services; - c.
 Evaluated the adequacy of the services performed; - d.
-Evaluated and accepted responsibility for the result of the service performed; and
+Evaluated and accepted responsibility for the result of the service performed; and - e.
+Established and maintained internal controls, including monitoring ongoing activities.